-The legal basis for the purchase of sub-fund shares is the currently valid Sales Prospectus in conjunction with the Articles of Incorporation of the Investment Company.
+The legal basis for the purchase of sub-fund shares is the currently valid Sales Prospectus in conjunction with the currently valid Articles of Incorporation of the Investment Company.

 It is prohibited to provide any information or to make any representations other than those contained in the Sales Prospectus.
-The Investment Company shall not be liable if and to the extent that information is provided or representations are made which deviate from this Sales Prospectus
+The Investment Company shall not be liable if and to the extent that information is provided or representations are made which deviate from this Sales Prospectus.

-The Articles of Incorporation, the Sales Prospectus and the Key Information Document, as well as the semiannual and annual reports are available free of charge from the Investment Company, the Management Company and the paying agents.
+The Sales Prospectus and the Key Information Document, as well as the semiannual and annual reports, are available free of charge from the Investment Company, the Management Company or the paying agents.
 The Management Company will provide the shareholders with other important information in an appropriate form.
-Up to 100% of the assets of the respective sub-fund may be invested in the securities of a single issuer, provided that the conditions set out in no. 2.
-A (i) of the Sales Prospectus are met.